“Diverse careers are available to musicians because people worldwide consume huge amounts of music-related products and services every day.”

 Connecting Artistry and Commerce

-The ‘advantages’ we need to gain arise when our music and our marketing strategies set us apart, inspiring fans to buy our concert tickets, downloads, and merch.
+The ‘advantages’ we need to gain arise when our music and our marketing strategies set us apart, inspiring fans to buy our concert tickets, downloads, and merchandise.

 To succeed, then – and I mean succeed personally and professionally – we need to acquire high-levels of artistry as well as smart business practices.

-Taking the business perspective for a moment, in a post on the Harvard Business Review Blog, Chris Zook reveals 3 principles that enable businesses to outshine rivals.
-Those principles, however, are actually creativity concepts that can align art-making with commerce.
+Taking the business perspective for a moment, in a post on the Harvard Business Review Blog, Chris Zook reveals 3 principles that enable businesses to outshine rivals, and we musicians can readily adapt his points to align our art-making with successful commerce.

-I summarize them below and apply them to performers, but the concepts pertain equally to presenters, composers, independent music teachers, and diverse entrepreneurs.
+I summarize Zook’s 3 principles below and apply them to performers, but the concepts pertain equally to presenters, composers, independent music teachers, and diverse entrepreneurs.